The carotid and the vertebral arteries supply the brain with oxygenated blood.

 Angiography

-In this test, your physician injects a contrast dye into your arteries and then takes x-rays.
+In this test, a contrast dye is injected into your arteries and then takes x-rays.
 The structure of your arteries appears on the x-ray because x-rays cannot pass through the dye.
 This test shows how blood flows through the arteries and whether they are narrowed.
-Angiography carries some risks, including a small incidence of stroke, which is one reason that physicians do not always use it to diagnose carotid artery disease.
-Vascular surgeons also use angiography during carotid angioplasty and stenting (CAS), which is discussed later in this article
+Angiography carries some risks, including a small incidence of stroke

 During surgery, Dr Weir removes plaque that is blocking your carotid artery.
 The procedure is called a carotid endarterectomy.
 Dr Weir makes an incision in your neck and then removes the plaque contained in the inner lining of your carotid artery.
 This procedure removes the plaque and leaves a smooth, wide-open artery.
 You may be able to leave the hospital a day or two after the procedure depending upon how you feel.
 This procedure is safe and long lasting.

-Angioplasty and stenting is a minimally invasive procedure to treat carotid artery disease.
-To perform this procedure, a vascular surgeon may insert a long, thin tube called a catheter through a small puncture site over a groin artery and guide it through the blood vessels to the carotid artery.
+While I do not perform stenting, it is important you understand why.
+Angioplasty and stenting is a minimally invasive procedure.
+To perform this procedure, a long, thin tube called a catheter is inserted through a small puncture site over a groin artery and guide it through the blood vessels to the carotid artery.
 The catheter carries a tiny balloon that inflates and deflates, flattening the plaque against the walls of the artery.
-Next, the physician places a tiny metal-mesh tube called a stent in the artery to hold it open.
-Hospital stay after angioplasty and stenting is approximately the same as with endarterectomy.
-Carotid angioplasty and stenting is highly controversial because long-term results are not as good as with surgery.
-Nevertheless, for patients who have medical conditions that increase the risk of carotid endarterectomy, angioplasty and stenting may be an alternative.
+A tiny metal-mesh tube called a stent is placed in the artery to hold it open.

 Changing some lifestyle factors, especially smoking, may limit the progression of your carotid artery disease.
 The first step smokers should take is to quit smoking.
 Other changes that can decrease your risk of carotid artery disease include losing weight, exercising regularly, and eating a diet low in saturated fats.